camila314/TinyGeode/README.md

-func Node(): Node // Creates a new CCNode func Label(name: str, font: str): Node // Creates a new CCLabelBMFont func Sprite(name: str): Node // Creates a new CCSprite func Button(sprite: Node, callback: str): Node // Creates a new button with a sprite and a callback func ButtonSprite(name: str, sprite: str): Node // Creates a new sprite for a button func Scale9Sprite(width: float, height: float, sprite: str): Node // Creates a new CCScale9Sprite
+func Node(): Node // Creates a new CCNode func Label(name: str, font: str): Node // Creates a new CCLabelBMFont func Sprite(name: str): Node // Creates a new CCSprite func WebSprite(url: str): Node // Create a CCSprite from a given url func Button(sprite: Node, callback: str): Node // Creates a new button with a sprite and a callback func ButtonSprite(name: str, sprite: str): Node // Creates a new sprite for a button func Scale9Sprite(width: float, height: float, sprite: str): Node // Creates a new CCScale9Sprite